Lincler12/tic-tac-toe/README.md

-Star wars themed tic-tac-toe to implement with JavaScript using factory constructors and modules.
+Star wars themed tic-tac-toe to implement with JavaScript using factory constructors and module pattern